php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ## 3. Specification

-### 3.1.
-Preamble

-For a _conforming autoloader_ to be able to transform an _autoloadable class name_ into a _resource path_, this specification describes a technique that MUST be applied or taken into account.
-When the technique is applied, the _conforming autoloader_ can autoload a _qualified class name_ from an existing _resource path_.

-Aside from technical considerations, this specification also imposes requirements on developers who want their classes to be autoloadable by a _conforming autoloader_.
-Developers who wish to comply with this specification MUST structure their classes using these same principles.

-### 3.2.
-Requirements

 This is a collection of rules which explain how the _FQCN_ can be converted into a _resource path_.